 list of free legal services is provided in the section

 "Free Legal Services".
 You may also request a

 list of independent hearing representatives by completing the

 web form.
 See

 The Appeals Division has a twenty-minute video

 explaining the appeals process and showing you what goes on at the Referee's

-view the video from the web site, you may request that a copy be mailed to you.
+You may request that a copy be mailed to you